Hypercubed/kroz/docs/components.md

 # Tags

-## isMobile
+## isMob

 Entity is Mobile

 ## followsPlayer

-Entity will follow the player, must be used with isMobile
+Entity will follow the player, must be used with isMob

 ## isPlayer